cmsc330-umd/spring23/discussions/d3_ocaml/README.md

 ## Introduction

 This week, we dive into Ocaml in discussions.
 We will be covering a breadth of material in Ocaml.
 Projects 2 to 4 are in Ocaml.
 So, please make sure you understand the fundamentals of the language as best as possible.
-Today, we will be covering **Ocaml expressions, values, and types, let bindings, let expressions, lists, pattern matching, tuples, variants, functions, and recursive functions `rec`**.
+Today, we will be covering **Ocaml expressions, values, and types, let bindings, let expressions, lists, pattern matching, functions, and recursive functions `rec`**.

 ## Part 1: Ocaml expressions, values, and types